autogluon/neurips-autogluon-workshop/README.md

 ## Schedule

 For each section, there will be a 10-15min QA at the end of section.
-For hands-on tutorials, we will provide notebooks for you to try out AutoGluon via [SageMaker Studio Lab](https://aws.amazon.com/sagemaker/studio-lab/) for [Google Colab](https://colab.research.google.com/).

 | Section                                                | Speaker                                                                               | Duration (CST timezone) | Slides |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------|-------------------------|--------|
 | [Introduction + AutoGluon Tabular](#autogluon-tabular) | [Nick Erickson](https://github.com/Innixma)                                           | 2:00PM -- 3:00PM        | TBA    |